LudovicPatho/LudovicPatho/README.md

 * ludovic.patho@gmail.com
 * https://patholudovic.be

-Here's a short list of things I know:
+### Here's a short list of things I know:

 **Android with kotlin**
+- mobile application development in kotlin

 **Python:**
 - Flask